 Photo: VISHWANATH / Pexels / Image For Representation Only

-Chembarambakkam Lake is one such artificial reservoir situated on the outskirts of Chennai and is the largest lake in Tamil Nadu.
+One of the artificial lakes in Tamil Nadu is Chembarambakkam Lake on the outskirts of Chennai and also the largest lake in Tamil Nadu.
 It is also a picturesque setting for nature lovers, built as a key water source for the city.
 Visitors are a great asset for the lake because the calm water of the lake and the surrounding greenery are very relaxing.
 It is an awesome place to visit, especially during sunrise and sunset when the sky looks so beautiful on the water.
 The attraction is further enhanced by birdwatchers able to spot migratory birds during certain seasons.

 Location: Chennai, Tamil Nadu